Von Fr – So 3. – 5. Februar 2023 Unter dem Motto «Intim» werde ich in der Galerie «Kunstsichtbar» Paare porträtieren.

-Between the 22-29th of February, I will be staying in Lesbos for an Art project that somehow spinned-off Lipstick Leaders.
-During this week will be portraying Women refugees at a “Safe House” of the organization SAO
+Between the 22-29th of February, I stayed in Lesbos for an Art project that somehow spinned-off Lipstick Leaders.
+During this week I was portraying Women refugees at a “Safe House” of the organization SAO

-Not like in my past projects this time I will transform the original portraits into “nice” colorful Pop-Art like portraits. the idea behind this is to make the whole topic reachable and less freighting.
+Not like in my past projects this time I did transform the original portraits into “nice” Pop-Art-like portraits. the idea behind this is to make the whole topic reachable and less freighting.
 So like in Lipstick Leaders changing the dialogue.

 During my work on my Project Lipstick Leaders I was often asked if I’m working on a “Men-Project” mostly during the talk with different Leaders I portraited for this Project.

 It was very clear to me how I want such a project to look like, the goal of Lipstick Leaders it’s to show the Women Leaders in a never before manner, I wanted to do the same with men leaders: